-The following new and amended standards are not expected to have a significant impact on the Group's consolidated financial statements.
+The following new and amended accounting standards are not expected to have a significant impact on the Group's consolidated financial statements.

-- Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2). - Definition of Accounting Estimates (Amendments to IAS 8). - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16).
+- Classification of Liabilities as Current or Non-Current and Non-current Liabilities with Covenants (Amendments to IAS 1)^b - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) - Lack of Exchangeability (Amendments to IAS 21)^c - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16)

 - a.
-Although new or amended standards that will have no or no material effect on the financial statements need not be provided, the Group has included all new or amended standards and their possible impact on the consolidated financial statements for illustrative purposes only. - b.
-For further information, see our web article.
+Although new or amended accounting standards that will have no or no material effect on the financial statements need not be provided, the Group has included all new or amended accounting standards and their possible impact on the consolidated financial statements for illustrative purposes only.
+For further information on both accounting standards, see our web articles here and here. - b.
+For further information, see our web article. - For further information, see our web article.